 An added problem is that your group may lose the background knowledge to some of the issues through retirement or changes in personnel.
 The result is that you may find that you have had dormant companies on your books for a number of years, and you could be incurring costs in maintaining them for no real benefit.

-There are many costs, hidden and apparent, associated with maintaining dormant companies, such as preparation of the annual returns and accounts as well as management time.
+There are many costs, hidden and apparent, associated with maintaining dormant companies, such as preparation of the annual returns and audited financial statements as well as management time.

 Should these companies be struck off?